d-gomon/DCRA_CUSUM/R_code/README.md

 - **Step 1.
 Data preparation**

 Removing patients from the analysis, converting to the correct format.
-This process is described in the file `1_LoadingData.R`.
+The file describing this process is not publicly available.

 - **Step 2.
 Calculating control limits for the CUSUM charts**